Updated as of 8 December 2014, to reflect the latest wheels on the market and latest pricing.

 Spinners on a budget often ask if I’d recommend building a spinning wheel, potentially using some of the low-cost plans out there, as a way to save money getting a working wheel.
 My answer is always no — not if your goal is to save money.
 There are lots of other great reasons to build a spinning wheel, which could be a tremendously enjoyable and rewarding project.
 However, it’s a tricky one to tackle without some knowledge of spinning, wheel types and wheel mechanics, and some mechanical aptitude as well as general building / carpentry / woodworking skill.
 Even master woodworkers and mechanics have made spinning wheels that don’t perform well.
 A lot goes into building a good wheel.
 So, I wouldn’t generally recommend building a wheel from scratch in order to learn to spin, any more than I would recommend building a bicycle from scratch to learn to ride a bicycle.
 It’s just very hard to know if you’re on the mark, and once learning, hard to know if a problem you’re having is you or the equipment.
 This doesn’t mean it’s not a great project to do — just that it may not be the ideal way to get your first spinning wheel, and most likely won’t save you anything in the way of money if you’re looking at a flyer wheel.

 What if the wheel plan you’re looking at is for a driven spindle?
 In that case, you may be able to do it very cheaply indeed — but you’re also going to get something entirely different from a flyer wheel.
 That’s not bad, but what draws a lot of new spinners to look for their first flyer wheels is the search for a shallower learning curve to achieve productivity than the handspindle typically offers.
-I love spindle wheels, and would never say one doesn’t make a good first wheel — but you should know it’s a different experience than you may be thinking of when you’re a new spinner considering a first spinning wheel.
+I love spindle wheels, and would never say one doesn’t make a good first wheel (actually, my first wheel was an antique great wheel) — but you should know it’s a different experience than you may be thinking of when you’re a new spinner considering a first spinning wheel.

 If you have questions or comments about any of these wheels, I’d love to hear them — please don’t hesitate to leave a comment and share your experiences, or ask about wheels not mentioned here.